-Let's Configure the Pop-Up that it shows just selected attributes, and also a chart of monthly pan evaporation.
+Let's configure the content of the information displayed when a point is clicked so that it shows just selected attributes, and also a chart of monthly pan evaporation.
+Select Configure Pop-Up for the TexasPanEvap layer.

 Hit Configure Attributes.

-Select Station and all the monthly and annual evaporation values.
-Hit Save Pop-up.
+At the panel that opens select Station and all the monthly and annual evaporation values.
+Unselect other attributes.
+Hit OK and Save Pop-up.
 Now, your map will show a reduced set of attributes when you click on a point.

-Now, Configure the Pop-Up again, and let's add a Line Chart
+Now, Configure the Pop-up again, Scroll down the Pop-up properties and add a Line Chart